 I was hurt or abused as a child

-If you are an adult who experienced abuse as a child you may never have felt able to talk to someone about what happened.
+If you're an adult who experienced abuse as a child you may never have felt able to talk to someone about what happened.
 Or, you may have tried to talk to someone and not felt heard.

-By just reading this page you have had the courage to take the first difficult steps to seeking help.
+By just reading this page you've had the courage to take the first difficult steps to seeking help.

 What happened to you as a child may have had a deep and possibly devastating effect.
 As an adult, you may have experienced anxiety, anger, low moods and feelings of guilt and shame.
 You may also have had problems with relationships, difficulty trusting other people or behaved in ways which put yourself at risk or danger.
 It's important to understand that all abuse is wrong and it is NEVER the child's (or young person's) fault.

 Whatever the difficulties that you are experiencing now, there is help and support available in Leeds and you are not alone.
 There are people who will believe what you have to say and who want to support you.

 Sexual abuse is when any person - whether a parent, care-giver, family member, teacher, family friend, baby sitter or a stranger - involves a child or young person in any kind of sexual activity.
 This could mean being forced or manipulated into taking part in a sexual act, inappropriate touching or being involved in any kind of sexual behaviour (which may not involve touching).
 It could happen just once or it might happen repeatedly over a period of time.

 Any child in any family could experience sexual abuse - and while girls are more likely to be abused it can happen to boys as well.
 It is also true that, while men are much more likely to carry about abuse, sometimes women can be responsible.

 As well as sexual abuse - child abuse can take other forms - it can be emotional, physical or it can happen through neglect: